liudf0716/action-xfrpc/README.md

-# action-chatgpt-wrt
+# action-gptwrt
-action for chatgpt-wrt to access chatgpt service without block
+action for gptwrt to access chatgpt service without block